tbeaux18/FatFlies_scRNA/celseq2/README.md

 # CELSEQ2 Workflow using STAR aligner
-The Celseq2 pipeline can be carried out in four steps
+This portion of the pipeline can be carried out in four steps
 1. Build STAR index (done)
-2. Make config.yaml file (done)
+2. Make config.yaml file (in progress)
-3. Create an experiment table
+3. Create an experiment table (to do)
-4. Run the celseq2 pipeline
+4. Run the celseq2 pipeline (to do)

-## Commands for building the STAR index (complete
+## Commands for building the STAR index (complete)
     mkdir dm6_ERCC_GAL4_GFP_STAR

     STAR --runThreadN 8 --runMode genomeGenerate --genomeDir dm6_ERCC_GAL4_GFP_STAR \